envico801/AZ-204-Developing-Solutions-for-Microsoft-Azure/anki/HTML - MADSF - Az 204 developing solutions for microsoft azure - microsoft learn/Part I - Implement Azure App Service web apps/Chapter 1 - Explore Azure App Service/45 - Why consider using the built-in authentica.md

 ==================== Question ====================

-### What does the authentication flow options in App Service encompass?
+### Why consider using the built-in authentication for App Service and Azure Functions?

 ==================== Answer ====================

-The authentication flow options in App Service include the server-directed flow and the client-directed flow.
+It provides out-of-the-box authentication with federated identity providers.

 ==================== Id ====================
-53
+45

 ---